 Ukrainian Refugee Children Start Over at a School in Romania

-When the Ukraine war began in Feb., Anastasiia, a teacher in Odesa, knew she had to get to 2-year-old son, Kyril, to safety.
+When the Ukraine war began in Feb., Anastasiia Konovalova, a teacher in Odesa, knew she had to get to 2-year-old son, Kyril, to safety.

 "There was nothing more important than taking my child away," she said from Bucharest, Romania, where she and Kyril are living now.
 "I wasn't a professor at [that] moment, I was running away from war.
 I was a mother.
 I wasn't even a wife, because I left my husband behind.
 Everything I was thinking about is that I had to take my child away."

-Once she and Kyril were safely in Bucharest, Anastasiia looked around and knew she needed to act fast.
+Once she and Kyril were safely in Bucharest, Konovalova looked around and knew she needed to act fast.
 More children displaced by the war were arriving every day.
-"We saw a lot of chiidren crossing the border and sleeping in churches or in gyms or refugee centers," she recalled.
+"We saw a lot of children crossing the border and sleeping in churches or in gyms or refugee centers," she recalled.
 "Their mothers are so stressed.
 Basically the children were abandoned."

 She and other teachers from Ukraine went to a crowded volunteer center at Bucharest's Gara de Nord train station.
 "At some point, we just started yelling, pretty aggressively, that we were teachers and can teach, and just allow us to start teaching somewhere, " she said.
 "For free, of course.
 Just to give us this opportunity to help the children."